 One episode would be a retelling of "Space Seed" told from Chekov's POV.

-"The Naked Time" and "Tomorrow is Yesterday" would be remade as the first two parts of a three-episode mini-arc.
+"The Naked Time" and "Tomorrow Is Yesterday" would be remade as the first two parts of a three-episode mini-arc.
 The third part, "A Reflection Refracted", would be an original story of the Enterprise stranded in the Mirror Universe.

 SEASON 3